juanpc2018/Amiga-Guide-4000-4000T/README.md

 Replacing the PSU is Not as easy. </br>
 Optional there is a DIY ATX2AT converter / Analyzer / Power Protection circuit. </br>

-Power consumptin varies with each case, </br>
+Power consumption varies with each case, </br>
-requires a community effort "All 4000 owners" to find the limits, & avg. values. </br>
+requires a community effort "All 4000 owners" to find the limits & Avg. values. </br>

 ## Stores List "Unverified"
 https://amigastore.eu/en/6-amiga-4000 </br>